Updated: July 6, 2026

 picture of hulling strawberries

-Step 1: Prep strawberries by washing and remove strawberry tops.
+STEP 1: Prep strawberries by washing and remove strawberry tops.
 (Kitchen Hack: You can push a straw down the middle to hull strawberries)

 photo of strawberries in sugar

-Step 2: Macerate the strawberries by taking a heat-safe glass bowl that can fit snugly over a pot without touching water.
+STEP 2: Macerate the strawberries by taking a heat-safe glass bowl that can fit snugly over a pot without touching water.
 To this glass bowl, combine strawberries, sugar, and orange zest.
 Cover with plastic wrap and set aside.

 strawberry syrup in a double boiler

-Step 3: Gently heat over a double boiler by taking a saucepan and filling it with water.
+STEP 3: Gently heat over a double boiler by taking a saucepan and filling it with water.
 Bring water to a gentle simmer (not a boil).
 Upon simmer, place your heat-safe glass bowl that’s holding your ingredients on top.
 Take care to ensure the bottom of the bowl is not touching the water.

 photo of strawberry syrup cooling

-Step 4: Allow your strawberry sugar mixture to slowly cook in the double boiler until the sugar melts.
+STEP 4: Allow your strawberry sugar mixture to slowly cook in the double boiler until the sugar melts.
 Once melted, this sweet syrup should be a pretty bright red color.
 Allow mixture to cool, strain with a fine mesh strainer into an airtight container.
 Enjoy!

 TIP: After straining, save your leftover strawberry pulp and make a strawberry jam or a strawberry daiquiri!